Ewenwan/camel007.github.io/_posts/2018-06-10-Quantization_and_Training_of_Neural_Networks_for_Efficient_Integer-Arithmetic-Only_Inference.md

 ---
 layout:     post
-title:      Quantization and Training of Neural Networks 笔记
+title:      Quantization and Training of Neural Networks Notes
 sub-title:  Quantization and Training of Neural Networks for Efficient Integer-Arithmetic-Only Inference
 date:       2018-06-10
 author:     Yao